dis-, di-, dif-

 The meaning of dis- varies with different words; dif-, assimilated form of dis- before f; di-, form of dis- before b, d, g, l, m, n, r, and v.

-2. To have or express a different opinion; to disagree.
+2. To have or express a different opinion; to disagree: Ted and Jane differed with each other as to where they would spend their vacation.

 3. Etymology: from Latin differre, "to set apart".

-The similarity between a normal cell and the cancer cell, defines what degree of change has occurred: "Cancer cells that are well differentiated are close to the original cells and are usually less aggressive."
+2. To identify that which sets one thing apart from something else; to tell one thing apart from another based on characteristics: For some people, including Janet and Linda, it is not easy to differentiate between ice cream and frozen yogurt.2.
+The similarity between a normal cell and the cancerous cell defines what degree of change has occurred: Cancerous cells that are well differentiated are close to the original cells and are usually less aggressive.

 The literal and actual meaning of difficult is "not easy".